daormar/debasher/doc/design_doc_webui.md

 ## Groups

-"Add program" brings every process of another module into the program in one operation, and marks each of them with the same `groupSource`: the module's name, a `groupId` shared by all of them and the `groupSize`.
-While all the processes of a group are still present and none has been edited, script generation declares them with a single `add_debasher_program` of that module, and the module stays the one place where they are defined.
+"Add program" brings every process of another program saved with the web UI into the current one, in one operation.
+It reads that program's metadata from its home directory, like loading does, not its module, and marks each of its processes with the same `groupSource`: the other program's name, a `groupId` shared by all of them, the `groupSize`, and the other program's home directory, which it also adds to `DEBASHER_MOD_DIR` so that the engine finds its generated script.
+While all the processes of a group are still present and none has been edited, script generation declares them with a single `add_debasher_program` of the other program's module, and that module stays the one place where they are defined.
 The engine cannot express a module minus one process, or with one process changed, so editing the content of any process of the group, removing one, or connecting an input of one to something new first asks the user, and then dissolves the whole group: its processes are then generated one by one, like any other.

 # From the model to a module: script generation